HS-96/HS-96/README.md

 - 👋 Hi, I’m Hosam Alghamdi
 - 👀 I’m interested in electronics , AI & modern technology
-- 🌱 I’m currently learning in UQ university  / electrical engineering department
+- 👨‍💻 I'm currently working as control systems engineer at MTTS Company in BMS Department
 - 🤝 I’m looking to collaborate on electronics & AI projects
 - 📫 If you like to reach me : H0salghamdi@gmail.com